cydavidh/Java-Notes/n56_enum/enum.md

 *static* - they belong to the Suit enum itself (rather than an instance of the enum), *final* - their values cannot be changed once they are created.

-# Example of an enum in Java that contains object reference variables:
+# Example of an enum in Java that contains instance variables:

 ```java
 public enum Animal {